mkellsy/mkellsy.github.io/encompass/flexbox.md

 ## Save
 Save the dashboard as released.
 This ensures the code gets committed.
 Remember the dashboard is not published yet.

+Then go to the [Training Dashboards](https://support.encompass8.com/Home?DashboardID=100100&TableName=ZZ_TrainingDashboards) table and add your bashboard to the list.

 > Note.
 Anytime you add code to a different file tab, or edit the HTML, you should save as released.
 Ofcourse if the dashboard is published/released don't do this.